-Proof We show both directions of the theorem.
+PROOF We show both directions of the theorem.

 - \Rightarrow Since $f: \Sigma^ \to_p \Gamma^$ is Turing computable, there exists a Turing machine M which computes f.
 To show that L_f is recursively enumerable, we use M to construct the following Turing machine M' with $L(M') = L_f$ (see Figure 3.8): M' takes the input (a, b) and invokes M on a: if M terminates in an accepting state with output b, M' accepts the input, otherwise it does not (if M does not terminate, then also M' does not terminate). - \Leftarrow Since L_f is recursively enumerable, there exists by Theorem 10 an enumerator M with $Gen(M) = L_f$.
-We use M to construct the following Turing machine M' which computes f while M is not terminated do if a = a' then return b'
+We use M to construct the following Turing machine M' which computes f function M'(a):

+while M is not terminated do